Smart-Space/QuickUp/docs/_pages/document-en.md

 ### Theme

-In QuickUp, you can set the appearance of it within light-mode or dark-mode.
+In QuickUp, you can set the appearance of it within light-mode or dark-mode, or follow the system theme.
 The last change will work after restarting QuickUp.

 ### Searching threshold